vishaltak/gitlab-development-kit/doc/howto/runner.md

 - **executor**

-  Since we are running directly on the host computer in this simple configuration, choose `shell`.
+  Choose `shell` if you want builds to run directly on the host computer.
+  Choose `docker` if you want builds to run inside a Docker container.
+Follow the [Docker configuration below](#docker-configuration-optional) if you choose this option.

 The Runner writes its configuration file to `gitlab-runner-config.toml`, which is in GDK's `.gitignore` file.